LucaGherardini/GAvI-Project/README.md

-# GAvI-Project
+# GAvI-Project (Good Search)

-## This is the project for the exam of Advanced Management of the Information (GAvI in italian)
+This is the project for the exam of Advanced Management of the Information (GAvI in italian).
+The scope is building a textual search engine through Lucene library (https://lucene.apache.org/).

-# Structure

-#### doc: a place for documentation files
+## Requirements

+Lucene library

+## How to use it

+JAR file (GoodSearch.jar) is executable giving the command:

+	java -jar GoodSearch.jar
+in the command line.
+Reference to "HELP" button in GUI to get advises on query formulation.

+## Documentation
+Documentation is available in "doc" folder, readable opening index.html file using an internet browser

+## Benchmark
+Using benchmark button in GUI will start a benchmark test on GoodSearch, using selected IR Model.
+This will produce some plot files, contained under

+    benchmark/lisa/Results

+## Media
-#### media: where all media files (logo, screenshots, ...) are stored
+All media files (logo, screenshots, ...) of the project have been stored inside this folder.

-#### src: where source files are stored
+## Src
+Folder containing the source code (refer to documentation to know how to compile it on your own)

+## Other
-#### other: this folder is intended to contain all the files which don't fit other categories (i.e. text files for debug)
+This folder is intended to contain all the files which don't fit other categories (i.e. text files for debug)

-N.B.: all of the above folders/categories could contain sub-folders/sub-categories (for example packages to split java source files)